 FUNDING AREAS: Access to healthcare, local public health, children’s health, smoke-free lifestyle, disease prevention

-IP TAKE: Keep an eye on the open RFPs because this is the only way to apply for these local health grants.
+IP TAKE: Grant seekers should keep an eye on the open RFPs because this is the only way to apply for these local health grants.
 Also, take a look at the funder’s research page to get a sense of what it’s most interested in supporting.

 PROFILE: The Foundation for a Health Kentucky was established in 2001 and aims to improve the health of Kentucky residents by way of policy changes and community investments.
+It seeks to “address the unmet health needs of Kentuckians by developing and influencing policy, improving access to care, reducing health risks and disparities, and promoting health equity.”
 This is one of the Southeast’s health legacy foundations created when Anthem and Kentucky Blue Cross Blue Shield merged.
-Since that time, the funder has contributed over $26 million to health policy research, healthcare training, and grantmaking.
+Since that time, the funder has contributed over $27 million to health policy research, healthcare training, and grantmaking.

-The foundation releases RFPs that local nonprofits can respond to.
+The foundation releases RFPs to which local nonprofits can respond.
 It does not accept unsolicited funding requests.
-Only applications for groups that primarily benefit Kentucky residents are considered for funding.
+It only considers funding applications from groups that primarily benefit Kentucky residents.
 Both nonprofits and government agencies are considered for grants.

-You can find a list of current program openings on the funder’s Grant Opportunities page.
+Grant seekers can find a list of current program openings on the funder’s Grant Opportunities page.
 Examples of opportunities in the recent past include conference support of up to $1,500 and rapid response grants of between $1,000 and $10,000.
 The grant guidelines and application instructions are listed after a description of each available opportunity.
-Just keep in mind that this group does not fund direct patient care, capital campaigns, private or for-profit entities, or endowment funds.
+Grant seekers should keep in mind, however, that this group does not fund direct patient care, capital campaigns, private or for-profit entities, or endowment funds.

 The foundation also supports a nonprofit-driven co-working space called (c)space in Louisville to allow nonprofits to connect with each other and other colleagues, entrepreneurs, and professionals.
 The foundation is led by a board of directors with 15 members, a community advisory committee with 31 members, and a staff of eight.